MUUSJA Builds Capacity for Justice Work

 MUUSJA Liaisons have regular direct contact with our Executive Director and staff.
 Liaisons will be asked to share information about MUUSJA and our work with the congregation through a variety of communication channels.
 The Liaison will also share information about their congregation’s social justice work with MUUSJA.
 We are particularly interested in hearing your success stories and events that are open to UUs across the state.

 MUUSJA supports area congregations interested in making connections, building skills, and acting together for justice.
-If you are interested in organizing a cluster gathering at your congregation, please contact Statewide Organizer, Pastor Danny Givens.
+Contact Pastor Danny Givens, MUUSJA’s Statewide Organizer if you are interested in organizing a cluster gathering at your congregation.

 HOW YOU CAN HELP

 Have a skill to share?
 Want to connect with other Unitarian Universalists while also working for justice?
 MUUSJA needs YOU!
 Below are ways you can support MUUSJA’s mission to “unleash courageous leadership and collective power to build a just and loving world.”